dandyvica/rbfd/readrbf/source/doc/help.md

 --check
 : check whether field patterns are matched

+--dup
+: just print fields which are repeated within each record

 -f file
 : Full path and name of a file to filter fields.